scottpdo/martinjs/docs/events.md

 # Events

 You can listen for a number of mouse events, and attach functions to run when those events are fired on the working canvas.
-In your callback function, you can include a parameter for the `MouseEvent`.
+In your callback function, include a single parameter for the `Event` object, which contains keys `x` and `y` (as well as the usual `MouseEvent` keys), corresponding to the mouse's coordinates over the working canvas.

 If you use the `.on()` method instead of the shorthand, you can attach listeners for multiple events by calling `.on('event1 event2 event3', callback)` , with events separated by spaces.